-Fear of losing guns prompts rapid fire sales in FolsomBy: Laura Newell, Features Editor
+Fear of losing guns prompts rapid fire sales in FolsomBy: Laura Newell, Of the Telegraph

 With the debate of gun control overtaking much of the nation, local gun owners are feeling the pressure to take action.